status-im/nim-style-guide/src/interop.md

 Nim comes with powerful interoperability options, both when integrating Nim code in other languages and vice versa.

-This section of the book covers interoperability / [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) in both directions: how to integrate Nim into other languages and how to use libraries from other languages in Nim.
+Acting as a complement to the [manual](https://nim-lang.org/docs/manual.html#foreign-function-interface), this section of the book covers interoperability / [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface): how to integrate Nim into other languages and how to use libraries from other languages in Nim.

-While it is possible to automate many things related to FFI, this guide focuses on simplicity and fundamentals - while tooling, macros and helpers can simplify the process, they remain a cosmetic layer on top of the fundamentals presented here.
+While it is possible to automate many things related to FFI, this guide focuses on core functionality - while tooling, macros and helpers can simplify the process, they remain a cosmetic layer on top of the fundamentals presented here.

-In general, the focus is on pragmatic solutions available for the currently released versions of Nim - 1.6 at the time of writing - the recommendations may change as new libraries and Nim versions become available.
+The focus of this guide is on pragmatic solutions available for the currently supported versions of Nim - 1.6 at the time of writing - the recommendations may change as new libraries and Nim versions become available.

-Since C serves as the "lingua franca" of interop, the [C guide](./interop.c.md) in particular can be studied for topics not covered in the other language-specific sections.

 ## Basics

-In FFI, we rely on a lowest common denominator of features between the two languages - typically, this is the mutually overlapping part of the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) of the two languages.
+In interop, we rely on a lowest common denominator of features between languages - for compiled languages, this is typically the mutually overlapping part of the [ABI](https://en.wikipedia.org/wiki/Application_binary_interface).

 Nim is unique in that it also allows interoperability at the API level with C/C++ - however, this guide focuses on interoperability via ABI since this is more general and broadly useful.

 Most languages define their FFI in terms of a simplified version of the C ABI - thus, the process of using code from one language in another typically consists of two steps: